 Notes: The table shows the estimated impact of online instruction on the performance of women and men.
 The dependent variable is the total exam score standardized across the whole sample.
 In Columns (2) and (5), the specifications include the same set of student controls as in Column (3) of Table 3.
-Standard errors in parentheses are clustered at the student level; standard errors in curly brackets are clustered at the student-by-course level. \p < .1, \\p < .05, \\\p < .01.
+Standard errors in parentheses are clustered at the student level; standard errors in curly brackets are clustered at the student-by-course level. p < .1, p < .05, p < .01.

-Alternative performance measures: In addition to estimating effects for the total exam score our most fine-grained performance measure-we also estimate effects for final course grades and the likelihood of passing the course.
-While these outcomes are ultimately functions of the exam score, they are much more salient to students and likely have a bigger influence on their selfperception and educational career.
+Alternative performance measures: In addition to estimating effects for the total exam score-our most fine-grained performance measure-we also estimate effects for final course grades and the likelihood of passing the course.
+While these outcomes are ultimately functions of the exam score, they are much more salient to students and likely have a bigger influence on their self-perception and educational career.
 Appendix Table A.3 shows the effect of online instruction on course grade and the pass rate separately estimated for women and men.
 The results reveal a consistent pattern: Women assigned to more online lectures obtain lower final grades and become less likely to pass the course.
-Increasing the proportion of online lectures from 67% to 100%, lowers women's course grade by 0.15 SD, and their course passing rate by 0.07 percentage points-a 9.7% decline.
-Both of these effects are statistically significant at the 1% level.
+Increasing the proportion of online lectures by 10 percentage points lowers women's course grade by 0.047 SD and their course passing rate by 2 percentage points.
+Both estimates are statistically significant at the 1% level.
 Again, we find no significant impact of online instruction on men's final grade or passing rate.